bronzeRaf/ParallelClassics/README.md

 In the "results" folder you can find runtimes of the serial and the parallel implementation.
 For a complete comparison, the results present the runtimes for several combinations of inputs.
 There are times for graphs from 128 to 4096 vertices with several w and p values.
 All the timing presented in the text files is counted in seconds.
 The parallel algorithm in the results is using block size of 16, one CUDA thread per vertex and no shared memory in the GPU.

 ## Too Parallel
-This is a serial and a parallel implementation of the Floyd-Warshall algorithm using simultaneously CUDA and MPI to improve even better the performance.
+This is a serial and a parallel implementation of the Floyd-Warshall algorithm using simultaneously CUDA and MPI to improve even more the performance.
 Floyd-Warshall is described above and this project is an extension of the previous one, introducing MPI in the implementation.
 All the implementations contain validating functions, to proof that the results are correct.

 ### Serial and Parallel Implementation
 The serial implementation is similar with the Floyd-Warshall project serial implementation.
 The main difference is that this implementation is included into the parallel project, using only the master (rank = 0) MPI task to run the algorithm.
 The serial implementation is not a standalone one as in the previous project, but it is given only for comparison with the parallel implementations.

-The parallel implementations of the Floyd-Warshall algorithm are using MPI to spawn tasks and divides the vertices of the graph to them to run calculations in parallel.
+The parallel implementations of the Floyd-Warshall algorithm are using MPI to spawn tasks and divide the vertices of the graph to them to run calculations in parallel.
 Each task is also using CUDA threads to calculate distances in the GPU and this structure provides a nested parallelism.
 The number of the MPI task could be selected by the user, but it must be a power of 2, to allow the program divide the work fairly to the tasks.
-The number of CUDA thread is always NxN, one thread per distance between vertices.
+The number of CUDA threads is always NxN, one thread per distance between vertices.
 There are two parallel implementation, with difference only in the CUDA part.
 The first uses only the global memory of the GPU and the second uses also shared memory for critical data, to work faster.

 ##### Compile
 The MPI part and the CUDA part of the project must be compiled separately, form different tools.
 The linking process must be done afterwards, to export the final executable.